Vivaan-d/PreciseTools/README.md

 Precise tools is a BSS Calculator Useful calculators for Bee Swarm Simulator. made by Vivaan-d and Tahj-S.

 # Contact us
-- You can contact Viv using @vivaanmc on Discord and @Vivaanplay1231 on Roblox.
+- You can contact Vivaan at: @vivaanmc on Discord and @Vivaanplay1231 on Roblox.
-- For ways to contact Tahj-S. See his ReadMe [here](https://github.com/Tahj-S/Tahj-S)
+- For ways to contact Tahj-S, See his README [here](https://github.com/Tahj-S/Tahj-S)